LiamTyler/Photoshop/doc/iter2_designdocument.md

 }
 ```

-For any filter class, the default method is just to loop through all the pixels and apply the kernal to each pixel.
+For any filter class, the default method is to simply loop through all the pixels and apply the kernal to each pixel.
 The BlurKernal only overrides the InitializeKernal method as stated before.
 If we were to create a BlurKernal with a radius of 2, the two dimensional array would be as follows in Figure 8:

 ###### Figure 8: Diagram of a BlurKernal with radius of 2.
 ![BlurKernal result from InitializeKernal with radius of 2][BlurKernal]